keithj/deoxybyte-gzip/README.txt

 Introduction

-I needed a small set of zlib functions and the currently available pure Common Lisp ones that I know of are incomplete (with respect to reading and writing) or too slow.

-In time I will build a Gray-streams implementation on top of this low-level code.
+This system provides a gzip and gunzip functions and a Gray-streams implementation built on a set of lower-level zlib functions.

-Measuring execution times shows deozybyte-gzip to be fractionally slower than gzip/gunzip, but not significantly so.
+Measuring execution times of the gz:gzip and gz:gunzip functions shows deozybyte-gzip to be fractionally slower than GNU gzip/gunzip, but not significantly so.

 Relative execution time: